-Svigals has taught and toured with violinist Itzhak Perlman, who recorded her compositions with the Klezmatics; she has also composed for the Kronos Quartet.
-She’s been featured in Eve Ensler's Vagina Monologues at Madison Square Garden with Phoebe Snow, Glenn Close, Whoopi Goldberg, Susan Sarandon, and Brooke Shields; and Osvaldo Golijov was commissioned to create a work for her and clarinetist David Krakauer (then a fellow bandmember in the Klezmatics) entitled Rocketekiya, recorded on the Milken Archives label and performed at Merkin Concert Hall and Jazz at Lincoln Center.
+Svigals has taught and toured with violinist Itzhak Perlman, who recorded her compositions as duets with Ms. Svigals and the Klezmatics; and she was awarded first prize in performance at the Safed, Israel international klezmer festival.
+She’s been featured in Eve Ensler's Vagina Monologues (at Madison Square Garden with Phoebe Snow, Glenn Close, Whoopi Goldberg, Susan Sarandon, and Brooke Shields).
+She’s composed for the Kronos Quartet, and composer Osvaldo Golijov was commissioned to create a work for her and clarinetist David Krakauer (then a fellow band member in the Klezmatics) entitled Rocketekiya, recorded on the Milken Archives label and performed at Merkin Concert Hall and Jazz at Lincoln Center.

-In Svigals' band the Klezmatics, she created contemporary Jewish music that combined the Yiddish tradition with a postmodern aesthetic and progressive worldview.
-She co-led and toured with the band for seventeen years, recording albums which reached the top ten of the world music charts.
-With them she composed music for theater, dance and film: for Tony Kushner's A Dybbuk, first produced at the Public Theater in NY, and his work-in-progress It's an Undoing World, for filmmaker Judith Helfand's A Healthy Baby Girl, and for poet Allen Ginsburg and Israeli singer Chava Alberstein.
-Alicia’s multi-media event The Third Seder, featuring Tony Kushner, artist Neil Goldberg and the Klezmatics was presented by La Mama and by the Jewish Museum in New York, becoming the model for Michael Dorf’s Third Seder events.
-Alicia and the Klezmatics recorded two albums with violinist Itzhak Perlman, both featuring her compositions; they became the best-selling folk albums of all time, and the project was the subject of PBS documentary In the Fiddler's House.
-They performed with Perlman on David Letterman, and at Radio City Music Hall, Tanglewood, and Wolf Trap.
+In Svigals' band the Klezmatics, she created contemporary Jewish music that combined the joyous and mystical Yiddish tradition with a postmodern aesthetic and an overtly political worldview.
+She co-led and toured with the band for seventeen years and recorded albums which reached the top ten of the Billboard and European World Music Charts.
+They appeared on Prairie Home Companion, Rosie O'Donnell's Kids are Punny, Good Morning America, MTV News, Nickelodeon, the BBC, and NPR's Weekend Edition, and with them she composed music for theater, dance and film, including the score to Tony Kushner's A Dybbuk, first produced at the Public Theater in NY, and his work-in-progress It's an Undoing World, groundbreaking documentary filmmaker Judith Helfand's A Healthy Baby Girl, and for poets Allen Ginsburg (in performance at the first Berlin Jewish Culture Festival) and Israeli singer Chava Alberstein (on her collaboration CD with the Klezmatics, The Well).
+Alicia’s multi-media event The Third Seder, featuring Tony Kushner and the Klezmatics, was presented by La Mama and by the Jewish Museum in New York, and became the model for Michael Dorf’s Third Seder events.
+Alicia and the Klezmatics recorded two albums for EMI with violinist Itzhak Perlman, which became the best-selling folk albums of all time.
+They performed with him on PBS' Emmy-winning In the Fiddler's House and on David Letterman, and appeared with him in concert at Radio City Music Hall, Tanglewood, and Wolf Trap.

-Ms. Svigals plays and writes music in many genres, and she's recorded on projects from Avraham Fried's Avinu Malkeynu to the soundtrack to the L-Word.
-She wrote string quartet parts for singer Diane Birch’s debut, Bible Belt, and played Indian-style violin on Gary Lucas and Najma Akhtar’s Rishte.
-She’s appeared in stadiums with Robert Plant and Jimmy Page of Led Zeppelin, recorded for John Cale's Last Day On Earth and the Ben Folds Five's Whatever and Ever Amen, and John Zorn’s Cobra.
-She composed an Americana soundtrack to Judith Helfand's documentary The Uprising of 1934 with singer Peggy Seeger, arranged string quartets for singer Debbie Friedman at Carnegie, provided original music for choreographers Risa Jaroslow, at Lincoln Center, Naomi Goldberg at the Ford Theater in L..A.
-Her album Vodkazak, produced by Chabad rabbi Zalman Goldstein, feature her klezmer interpretations of Hasidic Nigunim, a rare production from that community featuring a female artist.
-Svigals original live music accompanying author Thane Rosenbaum's readings from his novel the Golems of Gothem (with characters based in part on her!) was presented by a number of venues including the 92nd St. Y in NYC.
+Ms. Svigals plays and writes music from heavy metal to traditional Greek, and she's recorded on projects from Lipa Schmeltzer‘s Kol Nidre to the soundtrack for the TV series the L-Word.
+She wrote and recorded string quartet parts for singer/songwriter Diane Birch’s debut Bible Belt, and appeared playing Indian-style violin on Gary Lucas and Najma Akhtar’s Rishte.
+She was featured on Herb Alpert’s recording of Belz, arranged by Marvin Hamlisch, on A Jewish Songbook.
+She’s appeared in stadium shows with Robert Plant and Jimmy Page of Led Zeppelin, recorded for John Cale's (Velvet Underground) album Last Day On Earth, and the Ben Folds Five's Whatever and Ever Amen, and improvised with Marc Ribot and John Zorn, appearing on the Knitting Factory Cobra CD.
+She composed an Americana soundtrack to Judith Helfand's documentary The Uprising of 1934 with singer Peggy Seeger, arranged string quartets for singer/songwriter Debbie Friedman at Carnegie Hall (released as a live CD), provided original music for choreographers Risa Jaroslow, at Lincoln Center, Naomi Goldberg in L.A. at the Ford Theater, and Diane Germaine at the Aronoff Center for the Arts in Cincinnati.
+She has provided original music for author Thane Rosenbaum’s live readings from his novel Golems of Gotham, and for a theater production with acrobat developed from the novel at the 14th St. Y in NY; two characters in the novel are based on Svigals.
+She’s featured on Avraham Fried's Avinu Malkeynu.
+Her album Vodkazak, produced by Chabad rabbi Zalman Goldstein, feature her klezmer interpretations of Hasidic Nigunim and is a rare production from that community featuring a female artist.

 Svigals also writes and lectures on Jewish music and culture.